PediconeAndrea/Conta-Triangoli/README.md

 # Clique-Counting

 ## Introduction
 The aim of this project is to develop an algorithm that, given a graph, computes q<sub>3</sub>, the number of 3-cliques.
 We refer to the paper by Finocchi, I., Marco F., and Fusco E.G., "Clique counting in mapreduce: Algorithms and experiments."
 Journal of Experimental Algorithmics (JEA) 20 (2015): 1-20.
 We implemented the pseudocode of the algorithm following the MapReduce paradigm.
-The code was written in Java using Apache Spark, and we employed the NoSQL database *Neo4j*.
+The code was written in *Java* using *Spark*, and we employed the NoSQL database *Neo4j*.

 ## Dataset